mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ![](images/02-copy-paste-drop-down.png)

 As we can see, these programs provide an extensive list of options to choose from.
 However, we think there are times when we should resist the temptation to abstract away some of life's complexity, and data science is one of them.
-Using applications like these encourage a copy + paste workflow like the one below.
+Using applications like these encourage a copy + paste toolchain like the one below.

 ![](images/02-copy-paste-workflow.png)

-If you follow the arrows in the image, you can see we'll be required to go *back* through the same elaborate workflow whenever we receive feedback or input to our project.
+If you follow the arrows, you can see we'll be required to go back through the same elaborate steps whenever we receive feedback on our project.
 Each time will take just as long as the first.

-We recommend an alternative to the copy + paste workflow based on the activities of a modern scientist from Jeff Leek we outlined in Chapter 1:
+We recommend an alternative to this copy + paste process based on the activities of a [modern scientist from Jeff Leek](https://leanpub.com/modernscientist):

 1. Develop code in the open
 2. Publish data and code open source